Blogging Basics: How To Create Consistent Content For Your Blog

 • What kind of content makes sense for my website?

-As an avid reader, ’d love to spend my days writing book reviews on my blog, and while someone might like that, my audience isn’t coming to my website for book reviews.
+As an avid reader, I’d love to spend my days writing book reviews on my blog, and while someone might like that, my audience isn’t coming to my website for book reviews.
 Instead, they are coming for nonprofit marketing advice, website strategy, and best practices for business leadership.

 My blog research starts on Keywords Everywhere, and I typically take a look at my analytics and top-performing posts, as well.
 Then, I create a list of related topics that my audience might be interested in reading.
 Admittedly, a lot of the process is trial and error.